lcrespom/Modulator/CONTRIBUTING.md

 	file in synch with any changes to *.ts files.
 3. Run `npm run serve` to launch a small & convenient local server in order to test the app.

+## Help wanted

+Other than the specific features described in the ToDo list, it would be great to have a mobile version of Modulator.
+If anyone is interested, please open an issue and let's discuss it in the comments.